davej/classy-computed/README.md

 # Computed Properties plugin for Angular Classy [![Build Status](https://travis-ci.org/davej/classy-computed.svg)](https://travis-ci.org/davej/classy-computed)

 This is plugin that makes it possible to do computed set & get properties with Angular Classy (as seen before in frameworks like ember).
-Tests coming soon.

 ## Install